Click HERE for more information on our 2021 Summer Reading Program!

 Using the Library:

 The library offers books, magazines, DVDs, CDS, and other audiovisual materials.
 Movies and CDs are lent for a one-week period.
 All other materials circulate for three weeks.

 Library registration is offered free of charge to Newton residents.
 Residents of Kingston, NH may also register for a free library card, according to an agreement between the public libraries of Newton and Kingston.
 Newton residents may also register for a library card at the Kingston Community Library in Kingston.
 Those registering for a library card must show proof of residency.
 Library cards must be presented for all check-outs.

-Computer workstations are available to the public for word processing and Internet use.
+Not available at this time (2021) Computer workstations are available to the public for word processing and Internet use.
 Internet use requires a registration, clear account and may be reserved for one-hour blocks of time.
 Library materials can be searched using the online public access catalog.